xiaoylu/leetcode_category/language/Cplusplus/Readme.md

 > "There’s rarely a reason NOT to make the destructor virtual if you already have a (public) virtual method in the base class."
 The vptr is already there in the base class anyway.

+> C++ virtual functions are implemented in most compilers using a lookup table, known as a vtable.
+The vtable contains pointers to the virtual functions provided by a class, and each object of the class contains a pointer to its vtable (or vtables, in some multiple-inheritance situations).
+If the class declares any non-inline, non-pure virtual functions, **the first one** is chosen as the “key method” for the class, and the vtable is only emitted in the translation unit where the key method is defined.

+Key method: make the destructor the first virtual method of a class, so that it will be selected as the key method.

-Pure virtual destructor is used when you want to make a class abstract but no other functions should be pure virtual.
+Pure virtual destructor can also be used when you want to make a class abstract but no other functions should be pure virtual.

 Pure Virtual Function (Abstract Class)
 ---